 This test includes:

 The DMV test requires you to show financial responsibility proof and make an appointment.
-If you do receive motorcycle training while living in San Francisco, CA, you should bring along that certificate of completion, as well.
+If you do receive motorcycle training while living in San Francisco, CA, you should also bring that certificate of completion.

 To apply for the motorcycle license, you should bring your Social Security card, verify your identity, take a photograph and fingerprints, pass your vision test, and pass the knowledge test.
 There’s also an application fee.